-Australia maintains a High Commission in Port Louis, Mauritius.
-Mauritius is represented in Australia by a High Commission in Canberra while Mauritius has three Honorary Consuls in Australia, based in Brisbane, Melbourne and Perth.
+Australia maintains a High Commission in Port Louis.
+Mauritius is represented in Australia by a High Commission in Canberra and has four Honorary Consuls in Australia, based in Brisbane, Sydney, Melbourne and Perth.
 Australia and Mauritius will celebrate 50 years of official diplomatic relations in 2020.

 Economic and trade information